 Common Pests and Other Problems for Onions

 No matter where you grow, you may find your onion crop attracting some unwanted insect attention.
 Tiny tan insects called thrips like to live in and munch on onion greens.
-To check for them, tap some dark paper against your onions.
+To check for them, tap your onions over some dark paper.
 If they're present, the tan thrips will show up easily against the dark background.

-Luckily, curing thrips is easy.
-To do so, purchase or make some insecticidal soap and spray the plants liberally.
+Luckily, getting rid of thrips is easy.
+To do so, purchase insecticidal soap and spray the plants liberally.
 Wait two days and then spray again.
 This is usually all it takes to ward off thrips.

 Onion maggots can also prove to be problematic.
 These pests lay their eggs at the base of onion plants where they will have plenty of food upon hatching, You can keep the maggots out by covering your onions with a mesh netting and securing it firmly around the edges.
 Onion maggots typically don't cause problems during dry seasons, so you're more likely to find them if you have lots of rainy weather.